thefo66/Cannabis-Supply-Chain-Traceability/cannabis-supply-chain-traceability.md

 ## 4. Cannabis Reports Traceability Tools

 The introduction of the Open Cannabis System can improve the efficiency of recording and exchanging information between supply chain participants and consumers.
-When used in conjunction with databases containing accurate and timely records, Open Cannabis System provide all supply chain participants and consumers with the technical capability to see the origin and lab testings of a product, both in their own locations and across the entire supply chain.
+When used in conjunction with databases containing accurate and timely records, the Open Cannabis System provide all supply chain participants and consumers with the technical capability to see the origin and lab testings of a product, both in their own locations and across the entire supply chain.

 At the simplest level, item coding is what the name suggests — a system for identifying and codifying items by giving each one a unique identifier.
 Identification can be applied at every stage of production and distribution.
 It is used to identify products and services.
 While the most visible aspect of item coding is the bar code, it is only a machine-readable representation of a number.
-It is the code, which is the most important element in the Open Cannabis System, because the code identifies the item to which it is assigned.
+It is the code which is the most important element in the Open Cannabis System because the code identifies the item to which it is assigned.

 The Cannabis Reports codification system provides for global uniqueness and overcomes problems of confusion, duplication, and misinterpretation, because all users of the Open Cannabis System follow the same codification rules.
 An Universal Cannabis Product Code can be recognized not only by local trading partner companies, but by companies operating overseas as well.
 Each code is unique worldwide, so there is no possibility of confusion.
 The Open Cannabis codification system also provides the ability for items to also carry, within the coding convention, extra or attribute information pertaining to the item.